SimonJWard/SimonJWard/README.md

 ***

-Below are some of the ways to connect, please feel free to reach out with any questions, comments, or opportunities.
+Below are some of the ways to connect, please feel free to reach out!

 🖇 __LinkedIn:__ __linkedin.com/in/simon-j-ward/__